Josh Taylor vs Jack Catterall: Judge Ian John-Lewis downgraded by British Boxing Board of Control after scorecard

-"Whilst the Board were satisfied that Mr. John-Lewis' scorecard did not affect the overall result of the contest, the Stewards of the Board did have issue with his margin"; Josh Taylor controversially beat Jack Catterall by split decision
+"Whilst the Board were satisfied that Mr. John-Lewis' scorecard did not affect the overall result of the contest, the Stewards of the Board did have issue with his margin"; Jack Catterall calls the verdict "not good enough"

 Ian John-Lewis, a judge who scored in Josh Taylor's favour in his controversial win against Jack Catterall, has been downgraded for his scorecard by the British Boxing Board of Control.

-John-Lewis scored the fight 114-111 to Taylor - two out of three judges favoured him, leading to a widely-criticised split decision win.
+John-Lewis scored the fight 114-111 to Taylor - two out of three judges favoured him, leading to a widely-criticised split decision win and the 31-year-old retaining his undisputed super-lightweight title.

+Catterall has said the BBBofC's demotion of John-Lewis is "not good enough".

 A BBBofC statement read: "Following an internal review of the scoring of the Josh Taylor vs Jack Catterall contest by all three appointed judges, the Stewards of the Board decided to call Mr. Ian John-Lewis to appear before them to explain his returned card.